aws-samples/aws-modernization-with-rafay-systems/content/040_modules/1_setup.md

 ![Create Cloud Credential](/040_modules/img/part1/cloud_credential_create.png)

-- Write down the name created above "aws-workshop-x" for the cloud credential.
+- Write down the name created above "aws-cloudcredential-xx" for the cloud credential.
 Note: The specification files will need to be updated to match this unique name.

 ---